I collapsed at home totally out of the blue

 But without Craig, I wouldn’t be here

-But without Craig, I wouldn’t be here.
-I’d never have seen my middle daughter, Emily, come home from Australia.
-I wouldn’t be around to enjoy time with my new granddaughter, Grace.
-I’m so thankful for the chance to see her grow up.
+But without Craig, I wouldnโt be here.
+Iโd never have seen my middle daughter, Emily, come home from Australia.
+I wouldnโt be around to enjoy time with my family and watch it grow, or just to have a future.